-While parking activity during autumn/winter on weekends significantly increases due to football games on the lower and upper ovals, parking is still expected to be readily available in the mornings and evenings.
+While parking activity on weekends during Autumn and Winter significantly increases due to football games on the lower and upper ovals, parking is still expected to be readily available in the mornings and evenings.
 The existing Gordon Barnard Reserve oval car parks can accommodate 254 spaces.

-During the day, parking tends to be well utilised, however we expect the needs of users of the fenced dog play area that are not met in the small car park could be accommodated in other Gordon Barnard Reserve Oval car parks.
+During the day, parking tends to be well utilised, however we expect the needs of users of the fenced dog play area should be accommodated with proposed improvements to the smaller carpark, or in other Gordon Barnard Reserve car parks.

-The fenced nature of a dog play area helps minimise potential conflicts with other park users and there would be appropriate signage provided throughout the reserve outlining the expectations of users.
+The fenced nature of a dog play area helps minimise potential conflicts with other park users and appropriate signage will be provided within the facility outlining the expectations of dogs and their owners.

-Use of this fenced dog play area would be encouraged between 6am and 9pm during summer and between 6am and 6pm during winter.
+Use of this fenced dog play area will be encouraged between 6am and 9pm during summer and between 6am and 6pm during winter.

 Who can use the fenced area?

-Any dog owner can use the area, provided they adhere to the user guidelines.
+Any dog owner can use the area, provided they adhere to the user guidelines and rules of entry.
 Members of the general public are welcome in these spaces and dog owners are required to maintain effective voice control of their dogs at all times.

-Unsupervised dogs are not permitted within the area.
+Unsupervised dogs will not be permitted within the area.

 Respecting other users

-The fenced dog play area would include rubbish bins and bag dispensers.
+The fenced dog play area will include rubbish bins and bag dispensers.

-Dog park rules and etiquette would be clearly explained and marked on site.
+Dog park rules and etiquette will be clearly explained and marked within the facility.